Coronavirus health support

-NHS advice on how to stay well this winter
+NHS advice on how to stay well during winter

 There are a number of effects the winter can have, and they are not just physical, the colder weather and shorter days can also affect your mental health.